zenbhang/Spies_and_Medics/Readme.md

 For this game a deck of 52 cards (A-K, no jokers) is required.

-Each player has 2 lanes, one for red cards, one for black cards.
+Each player has 2 lanes, one for red cards and one for black cards.

 A player must win two rounds out of three in order to win the match.

 Rounds and matches can end in a draw.

-Each player is given 10 cards.
+Each player is given 10 cards to start.

 At the beginning of the game, a coin is flipped and whoever wins drafts first, and the other starts first.